It took a crisis in our home to make me stop and wake me up to reality

 Why I plan to live with less intention

 My New Year’s resolution this year is unusual, really more of an anti-resolution.
-My hope for 2012 is to become less intentional.
+My hope is to become less intentional.

 Less intentional, you ask?
 Why on earth would a person want that?
 I’ll explain.